saiemsaeed/devops-assignments-8B/project-file/template.md

 ## Project Owner
 ### Full Name
-{You Name}
+{Your Name}

 ### Roll Number
-{You Roll Number}
+{Your Roll Number}

 ## Project Details
 ### Description
   {Describe your project}
-### Deployment or Distribution Strategy
-  {What is the deployment and distribution strategy that you are going to use and why}

 ### Technology Stack
   {Specify the technology stack that you are going to use in project.
 Tools, technologies, languages, frameworks and etc.}

+### Deployment or Distribution Strategy
+  {What is the deployment and distribution strategy that you are going to use and why}

-### Project Architecture(summary)
+### Architecture
   {

-  - What is the component of your system? ,
+  - What are the different components of your system?
-  - How they are communicating? ,
-  - Which protocols they are using to communicate?
+  - How different components are communicating to each other?
+Which protocols they are using to communicate?
-  - How depended they are to each other,
   - etc. You can add any detail you would like
   }

-### Target Users of Project
+### Target Users
  {Who is going to use your project.
-Define their personas}
+Define their personas.}
-### Benefit
- {what benefits will accurs with making this project? to you, to users and etc.}